 6.3.1 Applicability to language

-The vulnerability associated with the difficulty of bit-oriented manipulations as described in ISO/IEC 24772-1 clause 6.3.1 applies to Fortran but is mitigated because all bit operations can be performed by referencing intrinsic procedures.
+The vulnerability associated with the difficulty of bit-oriented manipulations as described in ISO/IEC 24772-1:2024 6.3.1 applies to Fortran but is mitigated because all bit operations can be performed by referencing intrinsic procedures.

-The vulnerability associated with endianness does not apply to Fortran, since Fortran defines bit positions by a bit model described in Subclause 16.3 of the standard.
+The vulnerability associated with endianness does not apply to Fortran, since Fortran defines bit positions by a bit model described in 16.3 of the standard.
 Care should be taken to understand the mapping between an external definition of the bits (for example, a control register) and the bit model.
 The programmer can rely on the bit model, which depends only on the number of bits in each integer datum and not on how the implementation interprets these bits as an integer value.

 Fortran allows constants to be defined by binary, octal, or hexadecimal digits, collectively called BOZ constants.
 BOZ constants can only be used to initialize variables and as arguments to intrinsic functions that perform bit operations or convert to the numeric types.